sarya-infoblox/networking_infoblox/doc/source/installation.rst

 =====================
 The driver need to be installed on each controller node that is running the Neutron service.
-The driver is available from PyPi, and can be installed using the ``pip install`` command.
+The driver is available from PyPi, and can be installed using the ``pip3 install`` command.

 Infoblox IPAM Agent Installation
 --------------------------------
-The ``infoblox-ipam-agent`` init script that is used to start the Infoblox IPAM Agent will be installed as part of the ``pip install`` command.
+The ``infoblox-ipam-agent`` init script that is used to start the Infoblox IPAM Agent will be installed as part of the ``pip3 install`` command.
 By default, the ``infoblox-ipam-agent`` init script is installed as ``/usr/local/etc/init.d/infoblox-ipam-agent``.
 To install the script in ``/etc/init.d``, specify ``--install-option`` as follow::

-    $ sudo pip install --install-option="--install-data=/" networking-infoblox
+    $ sudo pip3 install --install-option="--install-data=/" networking-infoblox

 Latest Release
 --------------
 To install the most recent production release, use the following command::

-    $ sudo pip install networking-infoblox
+    $ sudo pip3 install networking-infoblox

 .. note::
   Release 18.0.0 of the IPAM Driver supports the Wallaby release,